XiaohuaZhangLLNL/mdanalysis/README.rst

 Tracker`_.
 Questions can also be asked on the `user mailing list`_.

-If you are a **new developer** who would like to start contributing to MDAnalysis get in touch on the `developer mailinglist`_.
+If you are a **new developer** who would like to start contributing to MDAnalysis get in touch on the `developer mailing list`_.
 To set up a development environment and run the test suite read the `developer guide`_.